AdrienHorgnies/py-mysql-tracer/README.md

   --database DATABASE   MySQL database name
   -a, --ask-password    Do not try to retrieve password from keyring, always
                         ask password
-  -s, --store_password  Store password into keyring after connecting to the
+  -s, --store-password  Store password into keyring after connecting to the
                         database
+  -t KEY VALUE, --template-var KEY VALUE
+                        Define a key value pair to substitute the ${key} by the value within the query
   -d DESTINATION, --destination DESTINATION
                         Directory where to export results --display             Do not export results but display them to stdout